 No. This Plan is an academic year Plan.
 Students are only able to enroll dependents on the Plan if they will be a registered and active student for the full academic year.
 Dependent coverage is only active if you remain an active student.

 9. I am a TA.
 What are my benefits?

-NEW THIS YEAR: please see this page for information on the new top-up plan for CUPE 3902 Unit 1 members
+See this page for information on the top-up plan for CUPE 3902 Unit 1 members

 10. What if I miss the opt-out period?

 Unfortunately, if you miss the opt-out period, you cannot opt-out.
 All opt-out/opt-in periods are announced in the weekly UTGSU Digest and stated on our website at https://www.utgsu.ca/insurance/opting-out.
 No exceptions will be made.

 11. Does OHIP or UHIP count as proof of alternative coverage for opting-out?